Practical examples of how you can organize manufacturing orders on the production schedule

 • There are straightforward machines and operations.
 There is no need to go into many details because there are mainly manual works; for example, when next to large CNC machines, a person manually polishes things with a hand-held grinder.
 Instead of separate tools, it is enough to write one “polishing” operation in the system.

-Option 3 – production scheduling by operations / technological steps
+Option 3 – Organize manufacturing orders by operations / technological steps

 There are operations visible on the production schedule instead of separate machines as we progress through the whole technological process step by step.
 It is the most general approach, but in many industries, it allows to introduce the essential production control over the production process and monitor what is happening in the company without breaking things up into more details.